khamidou/khamidou.github.io/_drafts/what-is-churn.markdown

 </section>

 [^churn]: The churn rate is the percentage of customers who've stopped using your product over a period of time.
+[^idea]: There's a lot of [blog](https://blog.rjmetrics.com/2014/08/20/how-to-calculate-your-saas-churn-rate/) [posts](https://engineering.shopify.com/17488468-defining-churn-rate-no-really-this-actually-requires-an-entire-blog-post) [explaining](https://blog.recurly.com/2014/08/better-way-to-calculate-your-churn-rate) why you should be cautious about your churn rate, but they're very mathy and hard to understand.

 <script type='text/javascript' src='/static/js/jquery.min.js'></script>
 <script type='text/javascript' src='/static/js/Chart.min.js'></script>